What to do if you are worried about a child

 If you are worried that a child or young person might need help or is being neglected or hurt, it is important that you share your worries.
 Many people are worried that contacting Family Services will mean that children are taken into care.
 In fact, unless a child is in danger, we will work hard with parents to help and support them so that the family can stay together.
 Of course where there is a serious issue of abuse or neglect we will protect children together with the police and other agencies.

-If you are worried that someone is in immediate danger please call 999.
+Emergency: If you are worried that someone is in immediate danger call 999.

-If you have concerns about the safety and welfare of a child who lives in Kensington and Chelsea you should contact us on the number below:
+If you have concerns about the safety and welfare of a child who lives in Kensington and Chelsea, contact us at Social Services Line.

 If you're not sure whether a child is at risk you can discuss the circumstances with us or with someone else who works with children, such as a teacher, health visitor or the NSPCC.